frankhale/ghosts-of-yarrow/notes/Story.md

 between the two.
 The NPC will be located in Irdana which is the closest city to the players starting position.
 The NPC cannot be killed and will available or with the player throughout the game.
 This NPC will have a vast knowledge of the country, cities and various aspects of the game world.
+The NPC can help the player in many ways for instance can be dispatched to gather goods, food, etc.. as well as dispatched to gather information.